muhmdibrahim/Ordering-System/README.md

 # 🛠️ Django Project: [Ordering System]

-A Django-based application where each company manages its own orders and products.
+A Django-based application where each company manages its own orders and products in both versions↙️.
+### (English, Arabic).

 ---
 ### Please After Cloning This Proj,